What is funeral insurance?

 Not only can this be complicated as dissolving the estate can take time, but it also reduces the amount left for your loved ones once the funeral costs have been deducted.

 If your estate is not profound enough to cover the cost of your funeral, your family will be responsible for covering the shortfall.

 In many cases, this results in loved ones having to borrow money, sell personal belongings or even take out loans.

-Putting in adequate funeral insurance – whichever option – can avoid putting your loved ones in this position.
+Putting in place adequate funeral insurance – whichever option – can avoid putting your loved ones in this position.

 Funeral insurance for over 50s

 Funeral insurance for over 50s often refers to either a prepaid funeral plan or over 50s life insurance.

 In the latter stages of life, we begin to think more about putting in place the necessary precautions for our death.